Middle Road Covered Bridge

 Middle Road Bridge is a covered bridge spanning Conneaut Creek in Conneaut, Ashtabula County, Ohio, United States.
 The bridge, one of currently 16 drivable bridges in the county, is a single span Howe truss design.
 Built in 1868, it was reconstructed in 1984 with the help of three volunteers and four college students.
 The bridge’s WGCB number is 35-04-06, and it is located approximately 3.2 mi (5.1 km) south of downtown Conneaut.
 It is 136 feet (41.5 m) long.

-Bridge runs from the Northwest to the Southeast.
+The bridge runs from the Northwest to the Southeast.